Vermont-Complex-Systems/website-template/README.md

 ## Installation

-You will need `nodejs` and `npm` installed to get things going.
+You will need [nodejs](https://nodejs.org/en/about) and [npm](https://docs.npmjs.com/about-npm) (equivalent to `pip` or `CRAN`). installed to get things going.
 The easiest way to install node is by following the instructions [here](https://nodejs.org/en/download).
 If you are familiar with the command line interface, the easiest way to get started is to copy paste this code snippet in your terminal:

 ```zsh
 # Download and install nvm: